snewell/snewell/projects.rst

 biztonsag_
-    A library designed to help with type safety when types would differ only by semantics (e.g., both :code:`Width` and :code:`Height` are numbers, but aren't interchangable).
+    A library designed to help with type safety when types would differ only by semantics (e.g., both :code:`Width` and :code:`Height` are numbers, but aren't interchangeable).
 Supports C++14 and later.

 `dev-pipeline`_
     A tool to chain independent components into larger projects.
-Largely inspired by some custom scripts I was using to handle deficencies of bundled dependencies (e.g., sub-modules and things like CMake's :code:`ExternalProject`).
+Largely inspired by some custom scripts I was using to handle deficiencies of bundled dependencies (e.g., sub-modules and things like CMake's :code:`ExternalProject`).
 The primary use case is projects where you may be developing libraries (that will be used in multiple products)